Genez-io/genezio-landing-page/new-landing/src/posts/2025-recap-2026-roadmap.md

 If the last few years were about the *emergence* of Large Language Models, 2025 was the year the market realized that **AI-driven discovery is reshaping how users choose brands**.

-Over the last six months, we moved from exploration to clarity—transitioning from early insights to a validated need in the market.
+Over the last six months, we moved from exploration to clarity, transitioning from early insights to a validated need in the market.
 As conversational interfaces like ChatGPT, Perplexity, and Gemini continue to replace traditional search behavior for complex decision-making, Genezio has become the critical layer for teams who need to understand and improve their presence in these conversations.

-Here is a comprehensive summary of our progress and a deep dive into the diagnostic and optimization capabilities coming in 2026.
+Here is a summary of our progress and a deep dive into the diagnostic and optimization capabilities coming in 2026.

 ## Platform Direction: Defining "Conversational Optimization"